Bertha Artivism Awards

 The Bertha Artivism Awards are by invitation only.

-For nominators: nominations are now closed.
+For nominators: nominations are now closed for 2023 cohort.

 Artivism is a portmanteau for ‘Artistic Activism,’ which can be described as the dynamic practice of creating “Art that is grounded in the act of ‘doing’ and addresses political or social issues”1 using:

 - The creative power of the Arts to move us emotionally, alter our perception, stimulate feelings ('Affect')